 More Things to Do on Bastille Day in Paris

-Most large museums, department stores, and shopping complexes in Paris will be open on Bastille Day.
-(Remember, summer sales are still underway!)
 The Arc de Triomphe is open only in the afternoon due to the Bastille Day Parade during the morning.

-At Tuileries Garden in the 1st arrondissement, the huge carnival is underway with a gravity-defying ferris wheel, bumper cars, games of all sorts, and lots of food and beverage choices.
-On Bastille Day, it typically opens in early afternoon and closes a little earlier than usual before the fireworks begin.
+At Tuileries Garden in the 1st arrondissement, check out the huge carnival with its gravity-defying ferris wheel (and great views of the Paris skyline from the top), bumper cars, games of all sorts, and lots of food and beverage choices.

 Many neighborhood bakeries and small produce stores will be open (although in the morning only in some cases) so that Parisians can buy picnic supplies; many local residents spend at least part of Bastille Day relaxing in a park with family, friends, food, and wine.

 The metro and city buses run as usual - except for the station closures around Champs-Élysées and the Eiffel Tower/Champ de Mars mentioned above.
-In reality, traffic anywhere in central Paris will be gridlocked, so plan to do a lot of walking in you're in that area - and wear plenty of sunscreen.
+(Please note: in addition to the parade-related closures, additional stations are closed this year due to security measures for the Olympics.)

 Find Out More about the French Revolution in Paris & Its Connection with Bastille Day

-Even though little remains of the infamous Bastille prison, many of the other buildings and sites where the Revolution took place remain.
 The best way to see these places in context is to join a French Revolution tour led by an expert guide - or visit Versailles Palace, the epicenter of the excess that helped trigger the uprising:

 More Fun Things to Do & See in Paris